fooooter/drain/README.md

 }
 ```

-POST "data" is an application/x-www-form-urlencoded string (not already parsed yet; it'll be added soon) and GET
+POST "data" is an application/x-www-form-urlencoded string parsed to a HashMap and GET
 "params" are regular key-value pairs sent in the URL.

 `response_headers` is a HashMap containing every header, that will be sent in response.
 It's a mutable reference,